buhrmi/inertiax/README.md

  `name` | *random* | The name of the frame.
 This is used to directly target the frame in responses.
 The name of the top-level frame is `_top`.
 `src` | null | The url of the page to load.
 If not set, no request is made, and the initial component and page are shown.
 `renderLayout` | `true` if name == `_top` | Whether or not to render the layout of the component.
 `initialComponent` | null | The component to show before the request is made.
+Can be a promise.
 `initialPage` | null | The initial Inertia page object, containing the initial props.
 Will be replaced after request is made.

 Any other unknown props will be passed down to the underlying page component.